antoniorosmiele/Eddie/README.md

 - allow the user to compose a request to request specific types of resources with constraints on features of these resources through the definition of a DCOP problem.
 (Distributed constraint optimization)

-- solve the DCOP problem using the MGM algorithm by finding if possible a local optimal selection of services and resources available in the network.
+- solve the DCOP problem using the DPOP algorithm by finding if possible the optimal selection of services and resources available in the network.
   Such a solution can be exploited for an efficient execution of any application or composite service required by the user.

 # 📦 Eddie - Installation and Build from Source